ipspace/netlab/docs/dev/tests.md

 * Take a topology file from *tests/topology/input* directory
 * Run the transformation code
 * Render the resulting data structure (without address pools or system defaults) in YAML format
-* Compare the results with corresponding file from *tests/topology/expected* drectory
+* Compare the results with corresponding file from *tests/topology/expected* directory

 Whenever you're creating a new test case or modifying an existing one, you **HAVE TO** create a corresponding *expected results* file.
 Please don't try to create the expected results by hand -- the results are compared as strings, not data structures, and it's just not worth the effort to fix them manually.